• Skip to primary navigation

 • When all the leaves have died off, you can harvest the rhizome and store until spring, or alternatively put the pot away as is, with the rhizome in the soil, and store until spring.

-• Follow the guidelines described above on rhizome care during dormancy, and how to overwinter Calla Lilies in pots.
+• Follow the guidelines described above on rhizome care during dormancy, and also see below on how to overwinter Calla Lilies in pots.

 continue to care for the calla lily plant until the leaves start to fade